contiv-experimental/volplugin/docs/2_getting-started.md

 * [etcd release notes and install instructions](https://github.com/coreos/etcd/releases/tag/v2.2.0)
   * We currently support versions 2.0 and up.
 * [Ceph](http://docs.ceph.com/docs/master/start/)
+  * If you have not installed Ceph before, a quick installation guide [is here](http://docs.ceph.com/docs/master/start/)
   * Ceph can be a complicated beast to install.
-If this is your first time using the project, please be aware there are pre-baked VMs that will work for you on any operating system.
+If this is your first time using the project, please be aware there are pre-baked VMs that will work for you on any unix operating system.
 [See the README for more information](https://github.com/contiv/volplugin/blob/master/README.md#running-the-processes).

 ## Configure Services